 A key comparison of our model is to the one by Laiteerapong et al. Risks of different levels of hypoglycemia in our model are based on the hypoglycemia risk module developed by Laiteerapong et al. in their microsimulation model.
 Both models use the baseline UKPDS OM2 risk equations in modeling health outcomes, but for T2DM patients in the U.S. Considering differences between our model and the one by Laiteerapong et al., a key difference is unlike their or any other model, we specifically estimate risk for MACE and renal events using HRs derived from an NMA of key trials in our population.
 This HR is applied to the UKPDS OM2-derived risk equations for specific treatment strategies included in our model.
-To our knowledge, ours is the first and currently only microsimulation model to undertake such a novel approach to predict these long-term events in T2DM.
 We believe this approach better accounts for treatment-specific effects on critical outcomes such as MACE and renal outcomes in T2DM patients than the approach used by Laiteerapong et al. or others, who used the unmodified risk equations from the UKPDS OM2.
 Other differences between the two models include the NHANES population; we used a more recent population compared to theirs which results in slightly different patient characteristics.
 As mentioned earlier we modeled a new treatment - oral semaglutide, which has not been previously modeled, our treatment costs were different, we limited patients to only receive insulin after discontinuation or HbA1c increase, and we used an adapted approach to applying utility values when individuals had a history of an event.